"Imitating Life"

 I am this man

-That is what’s most important
+that’s what’s most important

 While I see myself in everyone,